-Banyan Global was a sub-contractor to RTI on the five-year sole-award Indefinite Delivery, Indefinite Quantity (IDIQ) GEEL contract (ceiling $74 million).
+Banyan Global was a subcontractor to RTI on the five-year sole-award indefinite delivery, indefinite quantity (IDIQ) Growth, Enterprise, Employment and Livelihoods (GEEL) contract (ceiling $74 million).
 The IDIQ promoted inclusive economic growth in Somalia, with a focus on addressing multiple constraints to economic growth in Somalia, including a lack of financial institutions, issues with business climate and commercial law, a lack of demanded work skills, and how these constraints specifically affect women and youth.
 For the IDIQ as a whole, Banyan Global led the implementation of gender inclusion, women’s economic empowerment and youth integration activities.
 It oversaw the integration of youth and gender considerations into all project activities.
-Throughout the project, Banyan Global delivered trainings aligned with Somali gender and cultural norms to all project staff on gender and youth integration tools and techniques, gender- and youth-sensitive facilitation, and integrating gender and youth in the M&E processes.
+Throughout the project, Banyan Global delivered trainings aligned with Somali gender and cultural norms to all project staff on gender and youth integration tools and techniques, gender- and youth-sensitive facilitation, and integrating gender and youth in the monitoring and evaluation processes.
 RTI and Banyan Global also implemented a task order under the IDIQ to increase the competitiveness of agricultural value chains.
 Banyan Global conducted a participatory project gender analysis in South Central, Somaliland, and Puntland regions of Somalia, examining gender dynamics across the project-specific agricultural value chains.
-Banyan Global also implemented a Women in Agribusiness Forum that brought together women business leaders, organizations, business associations, agricultural/farmer groups from across South-Central Somalia to identify the specific needs of women in business and opportunities and potential solutions to address these needs.
+Banyan Global also implemented a Women in Agribusiness Forum that brought together women business leaders, organizations, business associations, and agricultural/farmer groups from across South-Central Somalia to identify the specific needs of women in business and opportunities and potential solutions to address these needs.